We’re sharing our blueprint to help other organizations set up COVID-19 diagnostic testing facilities.

 *Please put “Third Wave MOU” in subject line

-Our earlier preprint is freely available on medRxiv.
+Our earlier preprint on the testing lab blueprint is freely available on medRxiv.
 Supplementary files referenced in that preprint are included below.
 All supporting material for the Nature Biotechnology version are linked directly within that manuscript.

 |File Description and Link|

 |Kit Preparation and Patient Sample Collection and Transport|